MitraHajigholi/Firebrand-3/README.md

 -   odbc / readxl / readr / dbplyr for data access
 -   tidyverse for data manipulation
--   DataExplorer for providing of our data
+-   DataExplorer for helping us providing our EDA of the data
 -   modelr / rsamples for sampling strategy
 -   recipes for performing feature engineering
 -   glmnet / glmnetUtils / h2o / FFTrees for building models